 |New York might be more eco-friendly than you think.|

 Contrary to popular belief, New York City isn’t the antithesis of eco-friendly living.
-More than 50 percent of the city’s residents don’t own cars, so over four million New Yorkers reduce their fuel emissions by using the city’s public transportation system on a daily basis.
-(Bonus points for those who walk or use CitiBike.)
-Even if a lifestyle of vegan granola, coconut oil deodorant, and 5 a.m. yoga sessions isn’t for you, it wouldn’t hurt any of us to be more aware of our personal impact on the environment –– especially in such a congested metropolis.
-Here are seven easy tips NYC locals can use to live a more eco-friendly lifestyle.
+More than 50 percent of the city’s residents don’t own cars, so over four million New Yorkers reduce their fuel emissions by walking, biking, and using public transportation.
+Even if a lifestyle of vegan granola, coconut oil deodorant, and 5 a.m. yoga sessions isn’t for you, it wouldn’t hurt to be more aware of how everyday choices impact the environment, especially in such a congested metropolis.
+Here are seven easy tips New Yorkers can use for eco-friendly living in NYC.

 Mind the recycling.